apache/airflow/docs/apache-airflow/tutorial/pipeline.rst

 Building a Running Pipeline
 ===========================

-Lets look at another example; we need to get some data from a file which is hosted online and insert it into our local database.
+Lets look at another example: we need to get some data from a file which is hosted online and insert it into our local database.
 We also need to look at removing duplicate rows while inserting.

 Initial setup
 -------------